transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

   * Unlike form-emptiness where each defines the other through opposition

 * **Transcending Conceptual Categories**: This relationship demonstrates how the framework moves beyond not just monism, but dualism and even non-dualism as conventionally understood:
-  * Monism fails because τ doesn't unify everything into one substance
+  * Monism ("one") fails because τ doesn't unify everything into one substance
-  * Dualism fails because τ and ɔ aren't permanent opposites
+  * Dualism ("two") fails because τ and ɔ aren't permanent opposites
   * Simple non-dualism fails because their relationship isn't reducible to "not-two"

 This "conditional equivalence that transitions to difference" relationship between τ and ɔ creates a conceptual topology that resists mapping onto conventional philosophical categories.
 It's neither one, nor two, nor not-two, but rather a dynamic equivalence-difference pattern that shifts based on context.